-There are certain procedures to be followed in order to obtain a divorce.
+There are certain procedures to be followed in order to obtain a

+divorce.
 During this process, a couple must come to agreement on numerous factors,

-of whether it is a contested or uncontested divorce.
+it is a contested or uncontested divorce.

 First, proper grounds for divorce must be established for the dissolution

 to even be possible.
 Either both parties must agree to recognize the irretrievable

 breakdown of the marriage, or it must be shown that one spouse is mentally